derekeverett/cpu-vh/README.md

 The freezeout file is written in a format readable by the Cooper Frye and Sampling Code iS3D : \url{https://github.com/derekeverett/iS3D}.

-If reading initial conditions from file, the input files are read from the `input` directory.
+If reading initial conditions from file, the input files are read from the `input` directory